Wayne Westner: Early life

+Professional career

-Westner was born in Johannesburg.
-He turned professional in 1981 and won several events in his home country, including two South African Opens.
+In 1981, he turned professional.
+He won several events in his home country, including two South African Opens.
 He spent many years on the European Tour where he won two tournaments and had a best Order of Merit finish of twentieth in 1993.
 In the 1992 Carroll's Irish Open, he lost to Nick Faldo at the fourth hole of a sudden-death playoff.
 In partnership with Ernie Els, they won the 1996 World Cup of Golf for South Africa.
 Westner finished second, behind Els, in the individual event and the pair won the team event by 18 shots.
 He won the Sunshine Tour Order of Merit in 1995/96.

 At the 1998 Madeira Island Open, during the pre-tournament Pro-Am, Westner tore ankle ligaments after falling over six feet when a railway sleeper crumbled under him.
 He played only once more that season, and was never able to recover.
 He later ran his own golf college, The Wayne Westner Golf College.

+Personal life

+As of 1991, Westner was a born-again Christian.

-Westner committed suicide in Pennington, KwaZulu-Natal, on 4 January 2017.
+Westner died by suicide in Pennington, KwaZulu-Natal, on 4 January 2017.